wyvernSemi/vproc/README.md

 Currently supported simulators:

- * ModelSim : Verilog with PLI or VPI, VHDL with FLI
- * Questa : Verilog with PLI or VPI, VHDL with FLI
+ * Questa : Verilog with VPI, VHDL with FLI
- * Icarus : Verilog with PLI or VPI
+ * Icarus : Verilog with VPI
  * Vivado Xsim : SystemVerilog with DPI-C
  * Verilator : SystemVerilog with DPI-C
  * NVC : VHDL with VHPIDIRECT